 Practice Prevention for Plants

 The best way to avoid the need for pesticides is to make pests unwelcome in the first place.
-A plant that is seeded at the right depth in the right soil mix with the correct amounts of sunlight, air and water will resist insects and diseases.
+A plant seeded at the right depth in the right soil mix with the correct amounts of sunlight, air, and water will resist insects and diseases.

 Of course, even the best prevention plans can't overcome every fungus or pest assault.
 But hold your ground: there are organic methods for fighting back.